ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 expressivity by allowing
 calculations to be written as algorithms;
 (2) spreadsheets
-can be exported as standalone Python modules
-(*module export*), which
-addresses reuse since
-exported codes
-can be reused in formulas and/or by
+can be exported as functions in a Python module (*function export*), which addresses reuse since exported codes can be reused in formulas and/or by